JoseRoca/WinFBX/docs/RichEdit/CTextRow Class.md

 # <a name="GetCellVerticalText"></a>GetCellVerticalText

-Sets the vertical-text setting of the active cell.
+Gets the vertical-text setting of the active cell.

 This property is not currently implemented.